stevenxchung/AWS-Solutions-Architect-Practice-Exam-2018/Practice Exams/06-practice-exam.md

   * AWS Direct Connect
   * AWS VPN CloudHub

-23. You can use path conditions to define rules that forward requests to different target groups based on the URL in the request (also known as path-based routing)
+23. You can use path conditions to define rules that forward requests to different target groups based on the URL in the request (also known as path-based routing).

-24. If Cache-Control max-age directive is set to a low value, commonly requested objects will not be stored in CloudFront cache for long
+24. If Cache-Control max-age directive is set to a low value, commonly requested objects will not be stored in CloudFront cache for long.

-25. Although the typical range for database block size is 2 KB to 32 KB, Redshift uses a block size of 1MB for columnar storage
+25. Although the typical range for database block size is 2 KB to 32 KB, Redshift uses a block size of 1MB for columnar storage.

-26. AWS Elastic Beanstalk stores application files and server log files in S3
+26. AWS Elastic Beanstalk stores application files and server log files in S3.